speakeasy-api/speakeasy-zod-openapi/README.md

 </div>

-This example Zod schema demonstrates Speakeasy-recommended practices for generating clear OpenAPI specifications.
+This example Zod schema demonstrates Speakeasy-recommended practices for generating clear OpenAPI specifications optimised for creating production ready client libraries.
 For the associated tutorial please see our [docsite](https://speakeasyapi.dev/docs/api-frameworks/zod/).

 ## Requirements